conan-io/docs/packaging/upload.rst

     $ conan remote add local http://localhost:9300

 You can search any remote in the same way you search your computer.
-Actually many conan commands can specify a specific remote.
+Actually, many conan commands can specify a specific remote.

 .. code-block:: bash